marvin-jung/retype-personal/index.md

 |||

 !!!warning Notice
-Original script download not available temporary
+Original script download is not available temporary !!!
-!!!